 Complete redevelopment of agricultural holdings should be for other economic uses and in a form that is acceptable in the rural environment.
+POLICY way that does not detract from the characteristics of the rural environment.

 VISITOR-RELATED DEVELOPMENT WITHIN THE COUNTRYSIDE